asmusskar/RIVA/Readme.md

 # RIVA
-Road-profile Inversion based on in-Vehicle Accelerations (RIVA) is a MATLAB package for road profile estimation based on data from vertical acceleration traces.
+<b>R</b>oad-profile <b>I</b>nversion based on in-<b>V</b>ehicle <b>A</b>ccelerations (RIVA) is a MATLAB package for road profile estimation based on data from vertical acceleration traces.

 The scheme in Figure 1 visualizes the framework of RIVA; it shows a vehicle with an accelerometer positioned near the center line, close to the front axle.
 The inversion is achieved using a PID controller algorithm with a calibrated quarter-car model; it can take any synthetic or field-measured acceleration and speed signal as input.
 The outcome of this process is followed by a filtering step to remove long wavelengths.
-A detailed description of the proposed methodology, including model verification and validation of RIVA is presented in [Skar and Levenberg (2023)].
+A detailed description of RIVA, including model verification and validation, is presented in [Skar and Levenberg (2023)].

 <div>
 <img src="pics/RIVA_f1.png" width="85%">